mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ## Create a first project

+Before you start you will need some DICOM data.
+Best if you have a couple of participants DICOM studies.
+Using such a collection the ror tool will be able to simulate different data arriving for selection and for processing.
+You do not need to select image series for processing - this is a feature of the ror tool so it will be part of the following workflow.

 ```bash
 ror init project01
 ```

 The above call will create a new directory project01.
-The directory contains a starter package of a certain type and a README.md.
-Init will also create a hidden .ror/config file that is used by ror to remember your settings and information about your project.
+The directory contains a starter package and a README.md.
+The 'init' option will also create a hidden .ror/config file that is used by ror to remember your settings and information about your project.

 ![Create a new workflow](images/workflowCreateProject.gif)